plabayo/rama/rama-quic/e2e/quiche-interop/README.md

 ## Running

 ```
-cargo test --locked
+cargo test --locked --features rustls-ring
 ```

-CI runs these through `just rama-quic/test-interop-quiche`, in the `test-quic-interop-peers` job.
+CI runs these through `just rama-quic/qa-interop-quiche rustls-ring`, in the `test-quic-interop-qa` job.
 The project is not part of the workspace, so `cargo test` at the repository root does not reach it.

 ## What is covered